df15h-moddable/df15h-unreal/docs/ue/2_create/README.md

 The official Unreal Editor is the most common way to edit Unreal projects.
 There are two kinds of distribution of the Unreal Editor we are likely to use.

-- Unreal Editor (aka Unreal Engine) : Obtain directly from Epic.
+- Unreal Editor (aka Unreal Engine) : Obtain directly from Epic Games.
 - modkit : A specific distribution of the Unreal Editor, with a plugin for a particular game.
 Obtain (usually) from the Epic Games Store.

 ## APIs